 The Sustainable Groundwater Management Act (SGMA) established a process for to ask DWR to revise the boundaries of existing groundwater basins or subbasins, including establishing new subbasins.
-We developed the following extensive outreach to SGMA advisory groups, partners, local agencies, and other interested members of the public.
+We developed the after extensive outreach to SGMA advisory groups, partners, local agencies, and members of the public.
 The Basin Boundary Emergency Regulations were adopted on October 21, 2015 and the provisions of the emergency regulation went into effect on November 16, 2015.

 Access the Results